In Uttar Pradesh’s Mirzapur, loyalty to Modi trumps local grievances

 While resentment against the local legislators is almost all-pervasive across the district’s five constituencies, even chief minister Adityanath comes in for censure every now and then.
 “We have a problem with both our MLA and Yogi,” said Bhole Agrahari, a 24-year-old graduate from the Bania community in Chhanbey’s Usari Kahmariya.
 “They have not met our expectations.”

 But the disappointment pales in front of the adoration for Modi.
 “We will have to vote for BJP only,” he said.
-“Yogi mazboori hai, Modi zaroori hai – Adityanath is a compulsion, Modi is a necessity.”
+“Yogi majboori hai, Modi zaroori hai – Adityanath is a compulsion, Modi is a necessity.”